top of page

 When the first Sunday school ministry was initiated at the former Abundant Life Christian Center, Mrs. Battie was one of the first to raise her hand as a volunteer to teach.
 Following a brief hiatus that followed the merger of Abundant Life in Bethesda Outreach Ministries under the banner of Light of the World International Church and Sunday school was resurrected, she was again one of the first to raise her hand to volunteer.
 And the same love and compassion for the children that became her hallmark in Sarasota's public schools, she brought to the Sunday school.

-With a burning love for the history and culture of our people, Mrs. Battie single-handedly raised the awareness of Black History Month at whatever school she happened to be assigned at the time.
-She was also the leading force in raising Black History awareness in establishing Black History programs in our Sunday school ministry.
+With a burning love for the history and culture of African-Americans, Mrs. Battie single-handedly raised awareness of Black History Month at whatever school she happened to be assigned at the time.
+She was also the leading force in raising Black History awareness in establishing Black History programs in Light of the World's Sunday school ministry.

 bottom of page